bathybathy/bathybathy/README.md

 This is my personal github account.
 Thank you for coming by!

 I'm a front-end developer.
-Currently working as a intern at DBC Company.
-I work mostly with React and js/ts.
+Currently working as a frontend dev at DBC Company.
+I work mostly with React Native and dabble with React.

 My social media: